erisdev/vec-vg8m/README.md

-# VIDIUS ELECTRIC CORP HANDHELD COMPUTER SYSTEM
+# VEC-VG8M / VIDIUS ORIGIN HANDHELD COMPUTER SYSTEM

 an unfinished console emulator from the past's future